I’m an editor, writer, and content strategist.

 Content Marketing

-I led a team of two Digital Media Managers in the production of all print, digital, and video sponsor content for Oregonian Media Group’s two brands: The Oregonian/OregonLive.com and Here is Oregon.
+I led a team of two Digital Media Managers in the production of all web, social, video, and print sponsor content for Oregonian Media Group’s two brands: The Oregonian/OregonLive.com and Here is Oregon.
 We provided traditional sponsor content as well as innovative content marketing solutions to nonprofit, B2B, and B2C clients.
+Our team regularly exceeded national engagement benchmarks by 100% or more, measured against an audience of 52M+.
+Our paid social media campaigns averaged 20k+ impressions and 200 clicks in a two-week boost.

 Editing